 There’s no “who dunnit” aspect, as we know it’s Thorn from the jump.
 But unlike Michael, Freddy, Jason, or others, once Thorn gets a chance to talk he becomes pathetic.
 “You’re so pretty.
 You’ll like this.”
 Thorn is just a creep.
 This is what sets him apart from other slashers — he’s just some guy.

 Jones and Brown understand that violence against women doesn’t come from unstoppable, unkillable supernatural forces behind faceless masks.
 Instead, it comes from ordinary men.
 On top of that, Jones populates The Slumber Party Massacre with women, more so than most films, slasher, horror, or otherwise.
-Women exist in The Slumber Party Massacre more than almost any other film of its type.
+Women exist in The Slumber Party Massacre more than in almost any other film of its type.

 The phone repair woman played by Jean Vargas is a typically masculine role, and in 1983, rare to see.
 Granted, Vargas is ogled by the teen boys at the high school; Jones and her DP, Stephen L. Posey, frame her coming down the ladder from the boy’s POV.
 The camera locked in on her backside as she climbed down.